Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 I don’t get excited about many tools, but Terragrunt genuinely transformed how I manage Infrastructure as Code.

-Terragrunt is a wrapper over Terraform that tackles its limitations.
+Terragrunt is a wrapper over OpenTofu/Terraform that tackles its limitations.

 After dealing with all the problems I just described, it solved every major pain point in a way that felt elegant and maintainable.